Translate this page from English...

 Professional Development in Critical Thinking

-Note: The Foundation for Critical Thinking now offers customized workshops and twelve-week customized online courses, all tailored to your institution's needs and goals!
+Note: The Foundation for Critical Thinking now offers customized workshops and custom online courses, all tailored to your institution's needs and goals!
 Read More Here

 Introduction